k00ka/bowling-game-kata/README.md

 Bowling Game Kata TDD Workshop
 ==============================

-This repo contains an exercise for the fifth Ruby Hacak Night workshop presented by me, David Andrews.
+This repo contains an exercise for the fifth Ruby Hack Night workshop presented by me, David Andrews.
 This workshop is about full-scale TDD, integrating all of the ideas presented in the first four workshops.
-For this session we have based our activities on Uncle Bob's Bowling Game kata.
+For this session I have chosen to base our activities on Uncle Bob's Bowling Game kata.

 I've restructured the repository to provide a quick-start to TDD with RSpec and to mimic the setup we used in several of the previous workshops.
 The code to be created is found in the ``lib/`` directory, and I have supplied a start to the unit tests in the ``spec/`` directory.